lchristmann/tracker-api-aws-lambda-function/README.md

 Run `zip -r tracker-api-aws-lambda-function.zip . -x "README.md" -x ".git/*" -x ".gitignore"` (tested on Linux Ubuntu)

+Then go to the Lambda function in the AWS Management Console > Upload from > .zip file and choose the created file.

+Finally select "Actions > Publish new version > Publish" for the Lambda function.

 ## Testing

 The Lambda function can be tested **in the AWS Management Console** with the "Test" feature in the Lambda console: